stutzlab/mongo-cluster/README.md

   * 3 config servers
   * 2 shards, each with 2 replicas

 * We had some issues running the shards in Docker for Mac.
 Some shards would be freezed and Docker had to be restarted.
-Use a VirtualBox VM if needed.
+Use a VirtualBox VM if needed in local machine.

 * Although this example starts with two-replica shards, it is recommended to use three replicas minimum to ensure automatic failover in case one of the nodes comes down.
 See more at https://docs.mongodb.com/manual/core/replica-set-architecture-three-members/